PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 Troubleshooting
 ===============

-This section contains suggestions about how to fix common documentation errors and warnings.
+This section describes how to fix common documentation errors and warnings.

 .. _missing-target: